About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

 My first foray into health and wellness writing came in the form of a print feature about the stigma of injury in the classical music profession.
 My article made the cover of Classical Music Magazine and sparked a valuable conversation about wellbeing that contributed to a healthier mindset within the profession.

 I began performing again with the help of an Alexander technique specialist.
-Just a few weeks later, I was lucky enough to be invited on a 7-week tour with one of the London orchestras.
+Just a few weeks later, I was lucky enough to be invited on a 7-week tour with one of the London freelance orchestras.
 Would I like to travel all over the US performing the orchestral music from the Star Wars films?
-Yes please.
+Let’s just say, nobody had to “force” me to say yes!

-Well, that was a blast.
-Then, we toured Europe.
+Tour was a blast.
+Then, we hit Europe.
 After that, the US and Europe again with Sting’s Symphonicities, a gig that culminated in the Live in Berlin DVD.

 During the Sting tour, the rota of physio exercises I was using for my back became a yoga practice.
 I’d tried yoga before and never stuck with it.
 This time, though, I was inspired.